trent-s/gpu-burn/README.md

 # What is unique about this fork?
 The goal is to provide a stable and secure way to easily run gpu-burn on a Kubernetes cluster, hence:
-- Updated to lastest base image and cuda library (yeah, this could have been done with environment variables...)
+- Updated to recent stable base image and CUDA library (yeah, this could have been done with environment variables...)
-- Also including latest security fixes as updates in the Dockerfile.
+- Including latest security fixes as updates in the Dockerfile.
 - Deployable to Kubernetes clusters such as OpenShift with the included `gpu-burn.yaml`.
-- For those that like it, the container behavior is easily tweakable with the newly added `entrypoint.sh`.
+- Container behavior is easily tweakable with the newly added `entrypoint.sh`.
-- Switched from `Docker` to `podman`.
+- Switched from `docker` to `podman`.
-- And vitally, I provided new images with security fixes when necessary:
+- And vitally, new images with security fixes provided periodically:
   - quay.io/trent_s/gpu-burn

 # Building